 Other data show negative health consequences of food insecurity among children, including increased illness and higher associated health costs.

-While 10% of Colorado Springs residents experience food insecurity, approximately one third of these 75,000 people are ineligible for any federal nutrition programs.
+While 11.5% of Colorado Springs residents experienced food insecurity in 2022, an estimated 36% of these 86,000 people were ineligible for any federal nutrition programs.
 This disparity speaks to the importance of local food banks such as Care and Share and Meals on Wheels, among others.

 6 Feeding America’s Map the Meal Gap Survey